J6 Timeline

 Riot Control

-First Blast-Ball Munitions Deployed on the West Plaza
+MPD Deploys Blast-Ball Munitions on the West Plaza

 MPD officers begin deploying CS blast-ball munitions into the growing crowd on the Capitol’s West Front.